 That was opening day of 2015, and I didn't see one deer that day.
 I've gotten three of my top five bucks in that spot, and in 2014, I saw 23 different deer on opening day there.
 The only reason I had ever gotten shut out in that spot was because I chose not to shoot a deer.

 Was it the crows and all their noise?
 I'll never know.

 3. Foxes are truly excellent hunters.

 Every deer hunter ever has been in a treestand wishing for a silencer to shoot those darn squirrels!
-They’re noisy, annoying, and they always sound like deer.
-I may have had the world record one year when at least 15 foxes were scurrying around deep in a hardwoods!
+They're noisy, annoying, and they always sound like deer.
+I may have had the world record one year when at least 15 squirrels were scurrying around deep in the hardwoods!

 I finally thought I saw something bigger in the brush and got excited, until I realized it was way too small to be a deer.
 What I did see was one red fox sneaking his way up near my location trying for a squirrel dinner.
 What I didn't know was that the fox's hunting partner was coming up from the other side behind me.

 You've never seen anything more glorious in a treestand than two foxes alternately bum-rushing a large group of squirrels in a criss-cross pattern!
 Tree rats went flying everywhere, except the one that zigged when it should have zagged--squirrel dinner was at hand.

 I never saw or heard another bushy tail the rest of the day and I've been praying for foxes around my tree ever since.